grifferz/showing-terminal-output/README.md

 a HTML file hosted in the repository, or to a GitHub pages site, but I'm most interested in this being workable from the repository view of GitHub.

 I'm not going to pursue this option for now.
+It's a pity because outside of the constraints of GitHub I think this would be the best option for presenting textual information.